aman-agrawala/Restaurant-Final-Project/README.md

 5. The server should be running locally at `localhost:8000` and you can view it yourself by typing `localhost:8000` into your browser url bar.

 You can now edit, delete, or create new restaurants and their menu items.
 If you would like to select a different port for your website, then open up the finalProject.py file and scroll all the way to the last line.
 By changing the value of port in `app.run(host='0.0.0.0', port=8000)` you can select any port you prefer.

+To add your own styling, open up the static folder and change the styles.css file as desired.
+Remember to include the styling link in your header if you add any new templates or change the styling.css name.

 Feel free to add your own styling and launch your website publically!